qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

 For NODE_MANIFEST (0x03):

-1. Look up `origin_node_index` to obtain the host's public key.
+1. Look up `origin_node_id` to obtain the host's public key (Section 11.5 profile fetch if not cached).
 2. Verify `manifest_signature` against the host's public key.
 If verification fails, drop the message.
+3. Accumulate the chunk by `(origin_node_id, manifest_version)`.
+   While chunks are still outstanding, stop here.
-3. Compare `manifest_version` to the stored version for this host.
-If not strictly fresher, drop the message.
+4. When all chunks for a `manifest_version` have arrived, compare that version to the committed version for this host.
+If not strictly fresher, discard.
+(This freshness check applies to the completed manifest, not the individual chunk.)
-4. For each entry:
-    a.
-Verify `entry_signature` against `user_id`.
-If verification fails, drop the entry but continue processing other entries.
-    b.
-If `timeout` is in the past, drop the entry.
-    c.
-A user MAY appear in multiple hosts' manifests simultaneously (Section 10.6).
-Each manifest is a self-contained statement by its host; manifests from different hosts are not compared for freshness across hosts.
-Add the entry to this host's delegation set without altering the user's other hosts' bindings.
+5. The completed entry set is the manifest's **stored** state and MUST be retained byte-for-byte as signed — entries are never dropped from it, or the node could not later serve verifiable state to a requester (Section 10.8).
+Verification gates *use*, not *storage*: for each entry, the receiver marks it **trusted** only if `entry_signature` verifies against the user's full key (Section 11.5) and `timeout` is not in the past.
+Only trusted entries feed `User.delegation_gateways` and route selection (Section 9.2); an untrusted entry stays stored and servable but is not acted upon until its profile resolves.
+A user MAY appear in multiple hosts' manifests simultaneously (Section 10.6); add the entry to this host's delegation set without altering the user's other hosts' bindings.
+6. For each entry, compare the carried `profile_version` against the `User` record and schedule a profile fetch (Section 11.5) if it is fresher than the cached value.
-5. Read the `flags` field.
-Bit 0 (`is_gateway`) is covered by the verified `manifest_signature` (step 2); store it on the host's `Node` record.
+7. Read the `flags` field.
+Bit 0 (`is_gateway`) is covered by the verified `manifest_signature`; store it on the host's `Node` record.
 Ignore reserved bits 1-7.
-6. Store the chunk.
-When all chunks for a given `manifest_version` have arrived, update the host's `Node` record and the affected `User` records.
-7. Queue the message for relay in the next 1-second batch, subject to the sphere-scoping relay rule (Sections 8.5 / 8.6).
+8. Commit: set the committed `manifest_version` for this host, store the entry set, and set the delta-log base `log_base` to this version (Section 10.9) — history before a full sync is unknown, so the log starts fresh.
+The new committed version is advertised onward through ordinary routing updates (the advertise-only-committed rule, Section 10.8).
+The manifest is **not** relayed.

 For MANIFEST_DELTA (0x04):

-1. Look up `origin_node_index` to obtain the host's public key.
+1. Look up `origin_node_id` to obtain the host's public key.
-2. Compare `from_version` to the receiver's stored version for this host.
-If not equal, drop the message; the receiver will recover on the next full NODE_MANIFEST.
+2. If no committed state exists for this host, or the committed `manifest_version` does not equal `from_version`, drop the message — a fresher commit happened while the request was in flight, or the delta does not build on what we hold.
+The pull trigger re-fires if we are still behind.
-3. In a scratch copy of the stored entry set, apply removes (delete matching `user_id`s) and apply adds (insert new entries).
+3. In a scratch copy of the stored entry set, apply the removes (delete matching `user_id`s), then apply the adds as upserts.
-4. For each added entry:
-    a.
-Verify `entry_signature` against `user_id`.
-If verification fails, drop the entry from the scratch set and log.
-    b.
-If `timeout` is in the past, drop the entry from the scratch set.
-    c.
-A user MAY appear in multiple hosts' manifests simultaneously (Section 10.6).
-Add the entry to this host's scratch set without altering the user's other hosts' bindings.
+   Byte-exact stored discipline (NODE_MANIFEST step 5) applies to the scratch set: adds are not dropped for verification failures here; verification gates trust, computed after the commit.
-5. Compute the canonical encoding of the scratch set and verify `manifest_signature` against it (the `flags` field is part of the signed content, Section 8.6).
-If verification fails, discard the scratch set without modifying stored state.
+4. Compute the canonical encoding of the scratch set at `to_version` and verify `manifest_signature` against it (the `flags` field is part of the signed content, Section 8.6).
+If verification fails, discard the scratch set without modifying stored state and re-request a full manifest with `have_none = 1` (the delta path is presumed poisoned, Section 10.8).
-6. Commit: replace the stored entry set with the scratch set; set stored version to `to_version`; store the `flags` field's `is_gateway` bit on the host's `Node` record.
+5. Commit: replace the stored entry set with the scratch set; set the committed `manifest_version` to `to_version`; store the `flags` field's `is_gateway` bit; append the received records to the delta log, compacting per Section 10.9.
-7. Queue the message for relay in the next 1-second batch, subject to the sphere-scoping relay rule (Sections 8.5 / 8.6).
+6. Re-evaluate the trusted subset (NODE_MANIFEST step 5) against
+   cached profiles, comparing each add's `profile_version` and scheduling profile fetches (Section 11.5) as needed.
+7. The new committed version is advertised onward through ordinary routing updates.
+The delta is **not** relayed.

+For MANIFEST_REQUEST (0x05), for each requested item:

+1. Look up the origin's manifest state.
+If none is held, ignore the item (we never advertised it; the requester will look elsewhere).
+2. Sphere seal: if this node learned the origin's manifest over an Internet-sphere transport and the requesting neighbour is on a Local-sphere transport, ignore the item (Section 2.3 confinement, defence in depth).
+3. If `have_none = 1`, or `have_version` predates the retained log
+   history (`log_base`, Section 10.9), or `have_version` is not
+   circularly comparable, respond with the full `NODE_MANIFEST` (chunked as needed).
+4. Else if `have_version` equals the committed version, send nothing (the requester is already current).
+5. Else respond with a `MANIFEST_DELTA` carrying every log record whose `record_version` is circularly fresher than `have_version`;
+   if the delta body would exceed 60 KiB, respond with a full `NODE_MANIFEST` instead.

+A node SHALL NOT emit more than `manifest_serve_rate` responses per second per neighbour (Section 14); excess items are ignored and the requester retries.

 ---